uhm-coe/insert-pages/readme.txt

 == Upgrade Notice ==

 = 2.3 =
 Warning: If you apply CSS rules to #insertPages_Content, this update will require you to modify those styles.
-The element id "insertPages_Content" was removed from the wrapper div to allow for multiple pages to be embedded on a single page.
-You may apply styles instead to the "insert-pages" or "insert-page-[id]" classes.
-For example, if you embed post id 123 into a page, the wrapper will look like so:
+The element id "insertPages_Content" was removed so multiple pages can be embedded on a single page.
+You may apply styles instead to the "insert-page" class.
-`<div data-post-id='123' class='insert-page insert-page-123'>...</div>`

 = 1.2 =
 Added retina toolbar icon.